Synthesis-in-the-Loop Evaluation of LLMs for RTL Generation: Quality, Reliability, and Failure Modes: Conclusion

 \section{Conclusion}

-We introduced a synthesis-in-the-loop evaluation framework covering 32 models, 202 tasks, and five independent attempts each, and showed that functional correctness alone captures neither the capability ceiling nor the deployment reliability of current models.
-HQI reveals a structured three-tier landscape in which simulation-based pass rates systematically overstate hardware readiness: models can pass 77\% of tasks while achieving only 63 Global HQI, confirming that synthesis-aware quality metrics are necessary for credible RTL evaluation.
+This paper introduced a synthesis-in-the-loop evaluation framework covering 32 models, 202 tasks, and five independent attempts each, and showed that functional correctness alone captures neither the capability ceiling nor the deployment reliability of current models.
+HQI reveals a three-tier landscape in which simulation-based pass rates overstate hardware readiness: models can pass 77\% of tasks while achieving only 63 Global HQI, confirming that synthesis-aware metrics are necessary for RTL evaluation.
+Three findings have practical implications.
+The best-of-five-to-single-attempt gap (3.7--22.1 HQI points) shows that they cannot yet be integrated in an agentic framework; narrowing this gap by improving single-shot reliability is the path toward autonomous pipelines.
+Within-generation model capacity matters disproportionately for RTL (45+ HQI-point spread within the GPT-5 family), and generational transitions can regress before point releases recover.
+The third finding is a systematic divergence in failure mode: proprietary models fail late (elaboration errors, synthesis timeout) while open-weight models fail early through structural RTL violations, a pattern consistent with differences in training data composition; curation of synthesis-grade training data is an improvement lever.